lafar6502/NGinnBPM/README.md

     By default NGinn.BPM uses SQL Server backend, but it can be easily ported to other SQL databases.

 *   GUI Designer

     ![ProcessEditor](/nginn.png)

+    Process model will be fully editable in the designer GUI.
+Designer is web based, embeddable in applications.
+Process diagram visualization and editor are based on brilliant JointJS library.
+Currently it's a work in progress.

+*   ESB backend

+    NGinn.BPM is built on top of asynchronous and transactional message bus which is a central mechanism for event-based communication between NGinn.BPM processes and application components.

 Roadmap
 -------